dehnhardt/nc_dashboard/README.md

     git clone https://github.com/dehnhardt/nc_dashboard.git dashboard

 ## Install from zip
 Download the zip.
-Unzip to the apps Folder an then rename the folder to 'dashboard'
+Unzip to the apps folder an then rename the folder to 'dashboard'